cauIfield/cauIfield/README.md

 FOR FUTURE REFERENCE ANY STUPID THINGS WRITTEN BELOW ARE FROM NID

 NID WAS HERE GUYS!
 I GET FULL ACCESS TO ELLIE'S CODE, SO EXPECT SOME MOTIVATIONAL SPEECHES FROM YOURS TRUELY

+^ consider that a warning as any future speeches will be FAR from motivational - real ellie >_<